adonisjs/v5-docs/content/guides/installation.md

 - `web` project structure is ideal for creating classic server rendered applications.
 We configure the support for sessions and also install the AdonisJS template engine.
 - `api` project structure is ideal for creating an API server.
-- `slim` project structure creates a smallest possible AdonisJS application and does not install any additional packages, except the framework core.
+- `slim` project structure creates the smallest possible AdonisJS application and does not install any additional packages, except the framework core.

 ---